Over the Limit (2010): Storylines

 Another feud was over the WWE Intercontinental Championship between the defending champion Drew McIntyre and Kofi Kingston.
 SmackDown General Manager Theodore Long stripped McIntyre of the championship and fired him for repeatedly attacking Matt Hardy.
 Long set up a tournament to determine the new champion, in which Christian and Kingston qualified for the final by defeating Cody Rhodes and Dolph Ziggler.
 The following week, on the May 14 episode of SmackDown, Kingston defeated Christian to win the tournament and the championship.
-Immediately following the match, however, McIntyre presented Long with a letter from the WWE Chairman Vince McMahon, which stated that McIntyre had been reinstated to the roster and was still recognized as the Intercontinental Champion.
+Immediately following the match, however, McIntyre presented Long with a letter from WWE Chairman Vince McMahon, which stated that McIntyre had been reinstated to the roster and was still recognized as the Intercontinental Champion.
 As a result, WWE's official website announced that McIntyre would defend the championship against tournament winner Kingston.

 The team of Chris Jericho and The Miz had begun feuding with The Hart Dynasty (Tyson Kidd and David Hart Smith) over the Unified WWE Tag Team Championship.
 The Miz's feud with The Hart Dynasty had begun while The Miz was one-half of the Unified Tag Team Champions with The Big Show.
 During the Draft episode of Raw, The Hart Dynasty defeated ShoMiz to win the championship, which led to Big Show turning on The Miz.
 The following week, The Miz and Jericho, another former tag team partner of Big Show, teamed up to attack The Hart Dynasty.
 Jericho went on to defeat Smith to earn a championship match for himself and The Miz at Over the Limit.

 After WrestleMania XXVI, Ted DiBiase had debuted a new gimmick of an arrogant millionaire, similar to his father (Ted DiBiase, Sr.)'s old gimmick.
 On the April 5 episode of Raw, DiBiase was given possession of the Million Dollar Championship and access to a trust fund by his father.
 DiBiase then began looking for a "Virgil", a manservant like his father used to have.
 He offered the position to R-Truth, who refused, leading to a feud between the two.
 After losing a match to John Morrison, DiBiase attacked him, prompting R-Truth to interfere and save Morrison.
 In retaliation, DiBiase paid The Colóns to attack R-Truth the following week.